 Devon is a photographer, videographer, and designer.
 In addition to creating engaging digital content across online media channels, she leads EcoWatch’s community outreach initiatives.
 This includes networking with third-party advocacy partners.
 A North Carolina native, she holds a B.A. in Media Arts and Entertainment from Elon University.

-Karsten is a researcher, content writer and renewable energy specialist.
+Karsten is an editor, researcher, content writer and energy specialist.
 Before joining EcoWatch, Karsten worked in the solar energy sector of New Orleans, studying energy policy, renewable energy technology and environmental education.
 His work with EcoWatch has been featured by sources including the World Economic Forum, the Solar Energy Industries Association (SEIA) and MarketWatch.

 His firsthand experience in energy, humanities background and passion for sustainability help our readers learn and shop with confidence.
 A lover of music and the outdoors, Karsten might be found rock climbing, canoeing or writing songs when away from the workplace.

 Kristina is a journalist and content writer with a love for travel and storytelling.
 Before joining EcoWatch, Kristina was a TV news reporter and producer, covering a wide variety of topics including West Coast wildfires and hurricane relief efforts.
 Kristina’s reporting has taken her all over the U.S., as well as to Puerto Rico and Chile.
 When she’s not writing or traveling, you’ll find her reading in a Nashville coffee shop, pumping iron in the gym or rocking out to live music.